goofyboga/formula_one_albert_park/README.md

 In the next step, univariate and multivariate analysis will be conducted for finding patterns, anomalies, and outliers, and adding new features where required.
 Each member will be given a specific domain.
 Rayaan on temperature/pressure, Tay on position, Yulun on dynamics, Gahan on throttle/braking, and Kevin on rotation, velocity, and g-forces.
 Results will then be combined to build a consolidated, modelling-ready dataset.

 ### Usage
+Our data product is designed for performance modelling focusing on exit speed at turn 2, a critical performance metric which determines momentum onto the straight before turn 3.
+Although Linear Regression is an easily interpretable modelling technique to show how different features contribute to exit speed, our given data is heavily left-skewed, hence misaligned with our goal.
+This leads to predictions that are unrepresentative of what produces top performance.
+We propose Quantile regression as the usage for our data product to directly model the upper percentiles of exit speed.
+This approach captures conditions that will yield top exit speeds while still learning from the dataset.
+By shifting focus on the high-performance tail, quantile regression better suits race engineering objectives.
+Quantile regression allows for analysis of factors such as early throttle, steering stability and optimal braking point that help contribute to better outcomes.

+In later stages of using our data product, more flexible methods should be explored including Random Forests (RF) or Ensemble Methods such as Adaptive boosting or Gradient Boosting.
+This is in order to capture nonlinearities and interactions while maintaining predictive power.
+RF will help identify complex dependencies concerning influence of throttle and lateral G-force on exit speed.
+Boosting methods should be used to improve accuracy concerning laps where exit speed deviates from expected values.

 #### Support Information
 Main Contact: Kevin Zhou (email: kevin.zhou@student.unsw.edu.au, z5342593@ad.unsw.edu.au)
 #### Contributors